darvinai/samples/README.md

 # samples
-A set of sample projects for Darvin.ai
+A set of sample projects for NativeChat